 Sexual harassment falls under the previous and should be avoided at all costs.
 There are many resources available on the web to better understand how to create a safe and welcoming work environment for all peoples.

-3. Equal Wages
+3. Equal Wages.

+It should go without saying, but employees should be paid equally based on their experience, skill-set, and workplace environment.
 It is extremely important that you are able to justify all salary decisions that you make.
 Under no circumstance should you ever be paying two workers with similar experience, skill-sets, and workplace environments differently based on circumstances outside of their own control.
-For instance, you cannot justify paying a woman more than a man if they both have a similar experience, skill-sets, and workplace environments.

 Additionally, you are expected your employees right to overtime.
 Depending on your location, the number of hours varies, but it is typical that if you expect employees to work more than 40 hours a week, you should be paying overtime.